JamieAP/standup-slackbot/README.md

 ### What does it do?

-At a set time every day it will DM everyone in the standup channel, ask them 4 questions and at the end post everyone's answers to the standup channel.
+At a set time every week day it will DM everyone in the standup channel, ask them 4 questions and at the end post everyone's answers to the standup channel.

  ![example](http://j.mp/2nr3sqi)